ACNP Honorific Awards

 3. Letters of support (one-page) from up to three past trainees from the program.

 4. Include the name of three trainees or junior faculty, their Training Stage (must be undergraduate or above), and a brief description (1-2 sentences) of their involvement in the program.
-If awarded, these individuals will receive invitations to the annual meeting, supported by a travel stipend.
-The program is encouraged to list the names of underrepresented minorities.
+If awarded, these individuals will receive invitations to the annual meeting supported by a travel stipend.
+The program is encouraged to list the names of individuals from historically excluded groups.

 *Previous winners of the Julius Axelrod Mentorship Award are not eligible.